-BIM 109 Internet Communications 1-3 (0/22-66) This course will teach the functions of email communications and the fundamental use and sharing of Web Applications.
+This course will introduce the functions of Outlook 2016 and other online communications and the fundamental use and sharing of online documents and data.

-BIM 110 Microsoft Office 2010 Essentials 3 (0/66) This course is an introduction to Microsoft Office Suite 2013.
+BIM 110 Microsoft Office Essentials 3 (0/66) This course is an introduction to Microsoft Office Suite 2016.
 This course is not intended for Business Information Management majors.
-Credit cannot be earned in both BIM110 and BIM108.
+Credit cannot be earned in